-Among the world’s most beloved posts, we often find the most tortured souls.
+Among the world’s most beloved posts, such as Charles Bukowski, poet to Alone with Everybody, we often find the most tortured souls.
 Their ability to put soulful words to feelings we’ve all known can only mean a deeper sense of human emotion.
 Few poets express joy and contentedness, though some do.
 Most express deepest thoughts of life and death- thoughts that often bring agony, frustration, or listlessness, but rarely joy.
 These most beloved poets express that which we have all felt but could never quite put words to, that feeling of meaninglessness and vanity that sweeps over us and clouds our thoughts in moments of silence.

 In this poem, Alone with Everybody, Charles Bukowski expresses this particular feeling in words that seem to five something real and tangible to this often inexpressible feeling.

 The title itself immediately connects the readers to the meaning and the feeling of Alone with Everybody.
 Most people have at one time or another felt alone even if they were with people.
 Anyone who has ever felt lonely when surrounded by people knows that it is a rather hopeless feeling.
 For if human contact cannot cure loneliness, than what can?
 And so the reader immediately feels connected to the speaker in that they have both experienced this feeling of deepest loneliness which seems to have no cure.
 Charles Bukowski’s Alone with Everybody can be read in full here.